proactionhq/proaction/README.md

 $ proaction scan ./path/to/.github/workflows/workflow.yaml
 ```

+### Running In GitHub Actions

+Proaction can run as a GitHub Action.
+To create a workflow using Proaction, [read the Action documentation](https://github.com/proactionhq/proaction/tree/master/action).

 ## Read More

-To read more, visit the [documentation](https://docs.proaction.io).
+To read more, visit the [documentation](https://proaction.io).
 The docs list all of the Proaction checks that are performed and explain the reasons for each.

 ### GitHub API and Rate Limits